Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A Day in the Shop: Finding My Way with Plane Woodworking

 You know, there’s something special about the smell of fresh-cut wood.
-It’s like a warm hug for the soul.
+It’s like a warm hug for the .
 I’m sitting here with a cup of my usual morning brew, trying to collect my thoughts on plane woodworking—the good, the bad, and the seriously ugly.
 It’s been a journey, let me tell you.
 If you’ve ever decided to dive into something like this, you know it’s not all sunshine and roses.

 When I first got into woodworking, I was so eager to create something magnificent.
-My buddies at the local always talked about the glory of using a hand plane, and how it could turn a rough, gnarly piece of lumber into a smooth, silky surface.
+My buddies at the local hardware store always talked about the glory of using a hand plane, and how it could turn a rough, gnarly piece of lumber into a smooth, silky surface.
 I had it all figured out.
 Went down to the lumberyard and picked up a few boards of cherry wood, nice and rich in color, with those gorgeous swirls.
 I could almost see the project unfold in my mind—a detailed coffee table, perfect for my living room.

 Well, let’s just say, I was in for a bit of a wake-up call.